Esaud17/next-buckler/README.md

 ### Simple and Compound Roles

-Define straightforward roles like 'admin,' 'editor,' or create compound roles with unique combinations to suit intricate user hierarchies.
+Define straightforward roles like 'app-role-admin,' 'app-role-editor,' or create compound roles with unique combinations to suit intricate user hierarchies.
+'app-role-admin,' 'app-opt-view-editor,'

 ## Motivation